 Limited Edition Piece in a Different Color, and Marked as an AP

-This category is thankfully straightforward: a limited edition piece done in a non-standard colorway and marked as an artist’s proof.
+This category is straightforward: a limited edition piece done in a non-standard colorway and marked as an artist’s proof.

 This is the normal color of Lady Godiva, a limited edition of only 200 sculptures, 13.5” tall, introduced in 1982 at a price of $1875.